mobilejazz/Motis/README.md

              @"website": mts_key(website),
              @"user_stats.views": mts_key(views),  // <-- KeyPath access
              @"user_stats.ranking": mts_key(ranking), // <-- KeyPath access
+             @"user_avatars.0.image_url": mts_key(avatar) // <-- KeyPath access using array index
             };
 }

 @end
 ```

 As shown in the example above, KeyPath access is supported to reference JSON content of dictionaries.
+KeyPath access supports array index lookups when you need to map values into properties using a fixed array index.

 Also, as you might see, we are specifying custom types as `NSDate` or `NSURL`.
 Motis automatically attempt to convert JSON values to the object defined types.
 Check below for more information on automatic validation.